Residence Permit in Russia

-Foreign citizens wanting to live in Russia are required to apply for a residence permit.
+Foreign citizens wanting to live in Russia are required to apply for a Russian residence permit.
 The Russian authorities issue two types of residence permits for foreign citizens: temporary residence permits and permanent residence permits.

 The temporary residence visa grants a foreign citizen the same social rights as any other Russian citizen.
 The temporary residence permit is issued for a period of three years, but it must be re-validated every year.
 Russian temporary residence permits are issued by the Federal Migration Service.